 - Accommodation in twin-share rooms with en suite bathroom in 4-star hotels - Lunches and evening meals indicated in the tour itinerary where: B=breakfast, L=lunch & D=dinner. - Drinks at welcome and farewell meals.
-Other meals may not have drinks included. - Transportation by air-conditioned coach - Porterage of one piece of luggage per person at 6 of the 7 hotels (not at airports).
-No porterage is available at the Kobarid hotel.
-The hotel has a lift. - Lecture and site visit program - Local guides - Entrance fees - Use of audio headsets during site visits - Tips for the coach driver, local guides and restaurants for included meals
+Other meals may not have drinks included. - Transportation by air-conditioned coach - Porterage of one piece of luggage per person where available - Lecture and site visit program - Local guides - Entrance fees - Use of audio headsets during site visits - Tips for the coach driver, local guides and restaurants for included meals